 I believe there are four common sense steps that would help stabilize our budget

-- Pass my “Invest in Alaska” Program: my plan calls for constitutionally protecting a sustainable PFD between $1600 and $1800, inflation-proofing the fund, and guaranteeing long-term funding certainty for pre-K-12 education.
-This would free up as much as $1.6 billion (based on the current budget) in general fund spending each year.
+- Pass my “Invest in Alaska” Program: my plan calls for constitutionally protecting a sustainable PFD estimated this year to be over $2,000, inflation-proofing the fund, and guaranteeing long-term funding certainty for pre-K-12 education.
+This would free up as much as $1.3 billion (based on the current budget) in general fund spending each year.

 - Reform Delivery of Government Services: There are innovative and creative solutions we could use to modernize government and make it more efficient – ultimately saving money.
 We need to restructure departments, eliminate wasteful paperwork, and focus on direct service delivery.
 This is not about cutting budgets, but rather maximizing the use of the available resources to deliver the best possible results.